raspberrypilearning/cd-beginner-python-sushi/en/step_8.md

 ```

 --- task ---
-Start a new Python program and to make the game now!
+Start a new Python program and try to make the game now!
 --- /task ---

 Remember to use what you've learned on previous steps of this project.